SGLT2-Trialists-Consortium/egfr-slope/README.md

 This repository provides a step-by-step guide to standardised modelling of estimated glomerular filtration rate (eGFR) slope in clinical trials, developed by the SGLT2 inhibitor Meta-Analysis Cardio-Renal Trialists Consortium (SMART-C).
 An accompanying reproducible example (reprex) using synthetically-generated data is also provided in the [`code`](https://github.com/ra-fletcher/smartc_egfr_slope/tree/main/code) folder.

 A quick note about the reprex: its primary goal is to demonstrate how to structure the data, specify the model, and extract results for acute, chronic, and total eGFR slopes.
-We generated the synthetic data using the [`simstudy`](https://kgoldfeld.github.io/simstudy/) R package, ensuring they share the same marginal distributions as the CREDENCE trial.
+We generated the synthetic data used in the reprex using the [`simstudy`](https://kgoldfeld.github.io/simstudy/) R package, ensuring they share the same marginal distributions as the CREDENCE trial.
 Precisely emulating every variable relationship within longitudinal data is complex, so the model outputs here won’t perfectly match real clinical trial results.
 The main focus is to illustrate the underlying methodology.

 For further details on the statistical methods behind modelling of eGFR slope, please see the original publication here: [Vonesh et al., 2019](https://onlinelibrary.wiley.com/doi/10.1002/sim.8282).

 ## Dependencies

-To get this code to work, please install all dependencies.
-To install these dependencies (if you haven't already), run the following script:
+Make sure all required dependencies are installed before running the code.
+If you haven’t done so already, run the following script:

 ``` r
 libs <- c("glue", "lme4", "multcomp", "simstudy", "tidyverse")